shivannis/xandr-docs-public/xandr-docs/articles/invest/microsoft-identity-platform-login-troubleshooting.md

 ---
-title: Microsoft Invest - Identity Platform Login Troubleshooting Description : In this article, explore the different scenarios where users might have questions while using the Microsoft Identity Platform.
+title: Microsoft Invest - Identity Platform Login Troubleshooting
+description: In this article, explore the different scenarios where users might have questions while using the Microsoft Identity Platform.
 ---

 # Microsoft Invest - Identity Platform login troubleshooting